Hybrid Architectures for Language Models: Systematic Analysis and Design Insights: Experiments

 \subsection{Ablation Studies for Intra-layer Hybridization}

 \paragraph{\textbf{Novel outperforming architectural variant for intra-hybrid block.}}

 In designing intra-hybrid blocks, we explore four axes: normalization layer, learnable scalar, fusion operation, and output projection.
 In Table~\ref{tab:ablation_intra_hybrid}, our experiments reveal that normalization is crucial due to the scale differences between modules~\citep{dong2024hymba}, which makes additional scaling factors unnecessary.
 For output fusion, either subtracting the outputs to mitigate attention noise or simply concatenating them yield the best quality.
-The resulting architecture surpasses previous intra-hybrid models~\citep{dong2024hymba}, and hybridizing Transformer and Mamba proves superior in both quality and efficiency over differential architectures that use same type of primitives~\citep{ye2024differential, schneider2025differential}. \looseness=-1
+The resulting architecture surpasses previous intra-hybrid models (e.g., Hymba~\citep{dong2024hymba}, Falcon-H1~\citep{zuo2025falcon}), and hybridizing Transformer and Mamba proves superior in both quality and efficiency over differential architectures that use same type of primitives (e.g., Differential Transformer~\citep{ye2024differential}, Differential Mamba~\citep{schneider2025differential}).
+Refer to Appendix~\ref{app:intra_ablation_arch} for further details. \looseness=-1

 \paragraph{\textbf{Enlarging Transformer dimension improves quality, despite reduced efficiency.}}